Model Selection Consistency for Cointegrating Regressions: Introduction

 \section{Introduction}

 With the increasing access to large datasets model selection has become a main issue in econometrics modeling and also in many other areas.
 This problem is traditionally attacked from one of the three perspectives: sequential tests, information theoretic criteria and model shrinkage.
-We will see that the first two are not well fit for variable selection in higher dimensional settings and the later has not been well adapted to the problems we face in economic time series.
+One can see that the first two are not well fitted for variable selection in higher dimensional settings and the later has not been well adapted to the problems we face in economic time series.

-The sequential testing method works in a ``general-do-specific'' approach; we start with a large model and sequentially eliminate unnecessary variables.
+The sequential testing method works in a ``general-to-specific'' approach.
+One starts with a large model and sequentially eliminates unnecessary variables.
 A problem with this method is that when the number of regressors is large the performance of this method is severely compromised and multicolinearity and spurious correlation are a huge issue.
 The information criteria approach works by assigning weights to the models and then by minimizing some risk function among the candidate models.
-In a variable selection context, we want to choose the best subset of variables, which leads to estimating $2^p$, which is approximately $10^{p/3}$ distinct models, and choose the best one according to some risk function.
+In a variable selection context, one wants to choose the best subset of variables, which leads to estimating approximately $10^{p/3}$ distinct models, and choose the best one according to some risk function.
 Clearly this method quickly becomes not feasible and alternative methods, such as greedy model selection is used instead.
 Greedy model selection, or sequential model selection, is not consistent and frequently choose a local minima among all models.

-What remains is model shrinkage, which has been successfully used in several areas, including computer science and genomics.
-The idea is to shrink to zero the coefficients that do not matter in the regression leaving only the ``relevant'' ones no zero.
-Among these methods, the Lasso, introduced by \citet{tibshirani1996}, has received much attention and several extensions have been developed, e.g. \citet{hastiezou2005}, \citet{zou2006} and \citet{yuanlin2006} among many others.
+Another problem that model selection in high-dimension faces is that when the number of candidate variables is greater than the number of observations, estimating the model is not feasible because the parameters are not identifiable.
+Model shrinkage, which has been successfully used in several areas, including computer science and genomics.
+The idea is to shrink to zero the coefficients that do not matter in the regression leaving only the ``relevant'' ones to be estimated.
+One of the consequences is that only a subset of variables are actually estimated and therefore we are able to handle more variables than observations.
+Among shrinkage methods the Lasso, introduced by \citet{tibshirani1996}, has received much attention and several extensions have been developed, e.g. \citet{hastiezou2005}, \citet{zou2006} and \citet{yuanlin2006} among many others.

 The Lasso estimator is given by

 where $\theta$ is a $p\times 1$ parameter vector, $Y$ is the dependent variable and $X$ is the data matrix.
 It can be shown that its entire regularization path can be efficiently computed \citep{efronetal2004}, can handle more covariates than observations and under some conditions can choose the correct subset of relevant variables \citep{zhaoyu2006,wainwright2006,meinshausenbuhlmann2006,meinshausenyu2009}, however it is not consistent in general and provide biased estimates for the non-zero parameters \citep{fanli2001, knightfu2000, zou2006}. \citet{zou2006} proposed a modification that has the ``oracle'' property, meaning that the estimator of the non-zero parameters have the same distribution as if we knew them beforehand.
 This modification led to the adaptive Lasso given by